-A friend’s three-year-old son is still developing his ability to regulate his emotions.
+A friend’s eight-year-old son is still developing his ability to regulate his emotions.
 He can go from being ecstatic, to devastated, to furious, in the span of a few minutes.

 During one pre-dinner meltdown last week, he started yelling and kicking his toys around the room.
 After he calmed down, his mom asked him to clean up the mess he made.

 “Sorry, Mama,” he said as he cleaned up.

 The child admitted he was wrong by apologizing, but will an apology prevent the situation from happening again?
 What does a parent do when “I’m sorry” isn’t enough?

 Parents often ask our parent coaches how to handle it when their child’s outbursts or behaviors cause real damage—either physical or emotional.
 In these situations, a simple apology isn’t enough for the child to make amends.

 Cleaning up a messy room is one thing, but as kids grow up, the “messes” they make can grow with them.
 In order to develop effective problem-solving skills for adulthood, kids need to take an extra step and explain what they’ll do differently next time.

 Here are three ways you can teach your child how to apologize, learn accountability and develop problem-solving skills.

 Kids (and adults!) can use an apology as a way to justify their behavior or place blame on someone else.
 Take a look at these examples:

 If your child falls into this habit, do not accept the apology.
 It’s great that they are remorseful for their behavior, but that is just the first step.
 Instead of saying, “I’m sorry, but…” a more effective statement is: